-This delicious Caribbean soup has lots of spices and a little bit of heat from the scotch bonnet.
+West Indian Pumpkin and Yam soup has lots of spices and a little bit of heat from the scotch bonnet.
 Very Caribbean.
-Served either hot or cold, easily prepares in advance for when you need it.
+Served either hot or cold.

 I am adding this here as part of my series on Autumn soups.
 It has been posted online for some number of years now so it’s not one of my new recipes, but quite a few people have enjoyed this soup.
 So once again I am sharing it.